Skip to content

 Removing an index returns the collection to flat search.

-IVF splits vectors into coarse clusters. n_clusters controls how many clusters are built.
+IVF and SPANN split vectors into coarse clusters. n_clusters controls how many clusters are built.

 collection.build_index("IVF-L2", n_clusters=256)